Pharping: Neydo Tashi Chöling Monastery

 Neydo Tashi Chöling is a large monastery housing about 200 monks, located at Setidevi Bhanjyang on the outskirts of Pharping.
 The monastery was established in 2006 by the seventh Karma Chagme Tulku, (1926-2013).
 It belongs to the Neydo sub-sect of the Karma Kagyu tradition which was founded in Tibet by the first Karma Chagme, Rāga Asya (1613-1678).
 This monastery also runs a guest house which is located next to the monastery.

 Palyul Samten Ösel Ling

 The Palyul retreat centre of Samten Ösel Ling, which belongs to the Nyingma school of Tibetan Buddhism, was founded in 1996, blessed in 1997 by Drubwng Pema Norbu Rinpoche in 1997, and consecrated by Chatral Sangye Dorje on 4 July 1998.
 The monastery is currently headed by Khenchen Namdrol Tsering Rinpoche.

 Tegchen Leksheyling Retreat Centre

 This is a small closed retreat centre for nuns, established by Karma Thinley Rinpoche which is located near the Benchen Shedra and retreat centre in Pharping.
 This retreat centre is affiliated with Rinpoche's Tegchen Leksheyling nunnery near Boudhanath.
-Here nuns practice the traditional three years, three months, three days meditation retreat – or shorter six month retreats dedicated to the practice of Yajrayogini.
+Here nuns practice the traditional three years, three months, three days meditation retreat – or shorter six month retreats dedicated to the practice of Vajrayogini.